adhyaay-karnwal/patriot/README.md

 uv sync
 ```

-3. Set up your environment variables:
+3. Set up your environment variables(whichever you set, thats the provider patriot will use):
 ```bash
 # Copy the example environment file
 cp env.example .env